 See how to use the flash shots in the post-processing stage here.

-Masking in the lights can help reduce the color correcting time.
-That’s also the same way you do with the view outside a window.
-Shoot the rooms both with lights on and off.
-Mask in the illuminated lights from two HDR composites of each lighting situation.
+The simplest way is turning off every lighting device.
+Masking in the lights saves more time in the color correction stage.
+So, let’s shoot the room with both turning on and off.
+Then, like the way you merge the window view.
+You will mask in the illuminated lights from two HDR composites of each lighting situation.
 This is good for fixtures that don’t have much illumination but should be seen turned on.